demisto/content-docs/docs/integrations/custom-integration-duplication.md

 ### How to Obtain Credentials from the Platform UI

-1. Log in to your Cortex XSOAR / XSIAM platform instance.
+1. Log in to your Cortex Platform instance.
 2. Navigate to **Settings → Configurations** → search for **API Keys**.
 3. **API URL** (`DEMISTO_BASE_URL`): Click **Copy API URL** in the top right corner.
 4. **API Key** (`DEMISTO_API_KEY`):